rahulr01/CareSync/README.md

 CareSync is a responsive, front-end clinic appointment booking website.
 It lets patients browse services and doctors, register/login, and submit appointment requests through a clean, modern interface.

+This project was built with AI-assisted tool (Cursor).

 ##

 ## Features